intothevoid/likho/content/pages/about.md

+---
+title: "About"
+date: 2024-09-16
+featured_image: "test_url"
+description: "A page which talks a little about myself"
+---

 Hello!
 I'm John Doe, a software developer with a passion for creating elegant solutions to complex problems.

 ## My Background